Its easy to make weather excuses, but….

 - Find the right vantage point to shelter/shoot from

-- Maximise the opportunities for spotting unusual behaviour
+- Maximise the opportunities for spotting unusual behavior

 - Make the most of the weather opportunities (sky, puddles, splashes etc)